Have you ever come across a dog who doesn’t like treats?

 4. Treats with excessive levels of sodium or fat may be dangerous for your cat or dog.
 (Watch out for the label)

 5. Try Vegetable or Fruit treats: Vegetables like carrot, green bean and broccoli make for healthy dog treats.
 Similarly, fruits like Banana slices, berries, watermelon and apple slices (without seeds) are great snacks too.

 In between meals is the ideal time to give treats.

-- Senior dogs are in particular risk of joint related ailments, Healthy treats for seniors (fortified with drum stick) can help your dog control stress and provides that much needed care for his joints.
+7. Senior dogs are in particular risk of joint-related ailments, Healthy treats for seniors (fortified with the drumstick) can help your dog control stress and provides that much-needed care for his joints.